Catholic Central High School (Windsor, Ontario): New Building and Location

-In November of 2016, the Ontario Minister of Education confirmed that the Windsor-Essex Catholic District School Board would receive approximately $26 million in funding to build a new school to replace the aging Catholic Central High School on Tecumseh Road East.
+In November 2016, the Ontario Minister of Education confirmed that the Windsor-Essex Catholic District School Board would receive approximately $26 million in funding to build a new school to replace the aging Catholic Central High School on Tecumseh Road East.

 Initially, the plan was to build the school on a five-acre site in Windsor's downtown core, where the former Windsor Arena stood.
 However, after further evaluation, the WECDSB decided to purchase an 11-acre property between Ouellette and McDougall Avenue to speed up the construction process.
 The Ministry of Education funded this new site purchase in June 2019.
 This new location is less than a kilometer south of the former school.

-On January 28, 2020, the WECDSB approved a recommendation to hire +VG Architects to design the new school, which would accommodate the estimated 900 students and incorporate modern educational practices.
-On March 16, 2021, the WECDSB's board of trustees passed a motion approving Oscar Construction Company Ltd. to build the new school.
-Construction began shortly thereafter.
+Construction began in 2021.

 Due to the COVID-19 pandemic, illnesses and supply chain shortages delayed the progress of construction on the building, pushing the opening of the new building multiple times from its estimated September 2022 opening date.

 On January 9, 2023, the new $30 million Catholic Central High School building opened to staff.
 Students began attending classes on January 10, 2023.

 Boys Basketball

-Catholic Central has developed a strong history of championship boys basketball teams named the Catholic Central Comets (or CCH Comets).
 The boys basketball teams have won three Ontario Federation of School Athletic Associations (OFSAA) championships (2006, 2013, 2015), two OFSAA silver medals (2007, 2014) and two OFSAA bronze medals (1997, 1998), as well as 35 WECSSAA and SWOSSAA championships.

 Individually, 27 times Catholic Central players have been selected to the 1st team All City and 6 times as WECSSAA MVPs.
 At the Junior and Freshman levels, 12 times Catholic Central players were selected as WECSSAA MVPs.